abd0212/ECE9953AdvancedProject-LLM-Assisted-SystemVerilog-Design-and-Validation-for-Digital-Hardware-Systems/README.md

 # LLM-Assisted SystemVerilog Design and Validation

-**Course:** ECE9953 Advanced Project — Midterm Progress Report
+**Course:** ECE9953 Advanced Project — Midterm Report
 **Author:** Abdullah Syed (Asm908)
 **Date:** March 2026
-**Status:** Midterm checkpoint (Weeks 1–7 of 14)

 ---

 ## Project Summary

 This project investigates the use of Large Language Models (LLMs) to assist and automate portions of SystemVerilog hardware design and verification.
-The framework generates RTL code, testbenches, and assertions from natural-language specifications, then evaluates correctness against human-written baselines using automated simulation.
+The framework generates RTL code, testbenches, and assertions from natural-language specifications, then evaluates correctness against human written baselines using automated simulation.

 ---

-## Midterm Scope
+## For Midterm Review

 This submission covers the first seven weeks of the project, encompassing literature review, baseline implementations, the core LLM interface, simulation infrastructure, and initial generation experiments.